-How can an infrared predictive maintenance program offer greater benefits and convert your facility’s operational costs along with increasing safety, reducing unscheduled downtime, reduce equipment damage as well as reducing insurance costs?
+How can an infrared predictive maintenance program offer greater benefits and convert your facility’s operational costs along with increasing safety, reducing unscheduled downtime, reducing equipment damage as well as reducing insurance costs?

 The Benefit of an Infrared Pdm

 If your facility is like so many out there, the first sign of a looming failure is a change in how the equipment functions and/or sounds.
 If and when these indications are overlooked or unnoticed, you may face catastrophic failure, as resistance builds up, heat increases, and failure begins.
 The unscheduled downtime that now occurs is both costly and can increase the possibility of further damage or fire.

 Through infrared equipment inspections along with scheduling maintenance when required, facilities decrease the likelihood of unscheduled downtime due to equipment failure, spend less on “reactive” maintenance fees and equipment repair costs, reduce the risk of fire and catastrophic failure, and increase the lifespan of equipment assets.

 In moving past the old-fashioned method of running equipment to the point of failure, you may try to maximize the facility’s uptime with an infrared predictive maintenance program.
 Scheduling infrared inspections and creating a program will be based on time estimates for components from historical records, OEM recommendations, fire code compliance (NFPA 70B, 70E), or insurance mandates.

 With infrared predictive maintenance, inspections will gather relevant, real-time data on the condition of the equipment being inspected.
 The comprehensive reports with detailed findings and thermograms are then stored in a secure, cloud-based client portal that you can access at any time.
 Data from the inspection can be used to predict when parts need to be repaired or replaced.
 To minimize disruption and increase safety, infrared predictive maintenance inspections are performed while equipment is operating under full load.